Lab 4 Exploring QGIS and OpenStreetMap

 In order to get the OpenStreetMap data, we need to install a plugin for QGIS.
 Plugins are written by a community of volunteer developers, some from organizations that pay for the plugin to be developed and then released as FOSS, and others just volunteer their time.
 Plugins are incredibly important for QGIS, because only basic features end up in the core GIS software.
 If there is ever something you want to do that is not a basic feature of QGIS, you probably need to search for a plugin or write one yourself!

-A progress bar will appear at the top and then a message will be displayed that the download was successful.
-You should now see an updated list of layers available in your Layers pane.
+Now, you should now see an updated list of layers available in your QGIS Layers pane.

-Step 7: Toggle off the OpenStreetMap base map and depending on how you made your selection in the last step, you should see something like this in your map view:
+Step 7: Toggle off the OpenStreetMap base map and depending on how you made your selection in the last step, you should see something like below in your map.

 Task 2: Inspecting and processing OpenStreetMap data